- Office: 213F Willard Hall

-Dr. Elizabeth Soslau is an associate professor in the School of Education and interim director of the Delaware Center for Teacher Education.
+Dr. Elizabeth Soslau is an associate professor in the School of Education.
 Her research focuses on experiential learning opportunities within student teaching.
-Her recent work, situated in urban contexts, explores equity issues.
-She investigates questions such as: How do candidates’ emotional needs interrupt their ability to process learning experiences?
+Elizabeth seeks to explore teaching practices that contribute to contexts for learning where all education stakeholders can flourish.
+She investigates questions such as: How do candidates’ emotional needs interrupt their ability to make sense of their learning experiences?
 What opportunities do candidates have to develop adaptive teaching expertise?
-In what ways can teacher educators promote candidates’ sense of agency?
-How do teacher educators manage racial stress when providing field instruction for White candidates in diverse schools?
-Elizabeth’s work has appeared in journals such as Teaching and Teacher Education, Action in Teacher Education, and Educational Action Research.
-Her clinical work includes coordinating the student teaching practicum, providing field instruction in urban schools, and teaching graduate and undergraduate courses in diversity and action research methodology.
+In what ways can teacher educators promote candidates’ sense of agency and activism?
+How do teacher educators manage their own racial stress when providing field instruction for white candidates in racially diverse schools?
+Elizabeth’s work has appeared in journals such as the Journal of Teacher Education, Teaching and Teacher Education, Action in Teacher Education, and Educational Action Research.
+Elizabeth serves as a reviewer for numerous journals, sits on the International Advisory Board for Studying Teacher Education and is a long-time board member of the Philadelphia-based non-profit Need in Deed (www.needindeed.org).
+Her clinical work includes providing field instruction for teacher candidates placed in Wilmington city public schools, and teaching graduate and undergraduate courses in diversity and action research methodology.
+Elizabeth's other important work is serving as a very proud mother of the hilarious and creative Harry Counter, and she is a dedicated partner to Chris Counter.
 Before pursuing her Ph.D., Elizabeth taught middle school in the Philadelphia School District.